 Parents/carers offered a place in Reception for their child have a right to defer the date their child takes up the place, or to take the place up part-time, until the child reaches compulsory school age.
 Children reach compulsory school age on 31 August, 31 December or 31 March - whichever of those three dates follows (or falls on) the child's 5th birthday.

 Places cannot be deferred beyond the beginning of the summer term of the school year for which the offer was made.

-Admission of children outside their normal age group, including for 'summerborn' children
+Admission of children outside their normal age group, including for 'summer-born' children

 Parents or carers may request that their child is admitted outside their normal age group.
 To do so, they should include a written request with their application, setting out the year group in which they wish their child to be allocated a place and the reasons for their request.

 When such a request is made, the Admission Authority will make a decision on the basis of the circumstances of the case, based on their professional judgement of what is in the best interest of the child, taking account of the evidence and rationale provided by the parents/carers.

-Waiting lists
+Waiting Lists

-Where the school receives more applications for Reception places than there are places available, a waiting list will operate until 31st December 2023 after which parents/carers must re-apply for a place in Year 1 using the in-year primary application form available on Croydon Council's website.
-The waiting list will be maintained by the local authority and it will be open to any parent or carer to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
+Where the school receives more applications for Reception places than there are places available, a waiting list will operate until 31st December 2024 after which parents/carers must re-apply for a place in Year 1

+The waiting list will be maintained by Croydon Local Authority and it will be open to any parent or carer to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.